cilt-uct/tsugi-welcome-to-lecture-recording/README.md

 wwwrun ALL=(ALL) NOPASSWD: /usr/local/scripts/tsugi/tsugi-oc-setup.pl
 ```

-Requires the scripts to be set in visudo and the tmp folder to have wwwrun ownership
+Requires the scripts to be set in visudo and the tmp folder to have wwwrun ownership.